Syracuse University: Syracuse Orange

 Syracuse University's sports teams have had "the Orange" nickname since 2004, although the former names of Orangemen and Orangewomen are still sometimes used.
 The school's mascot is Otto the Orange.
 SU fields intercollegiate teams in eight men's sports and 12 women's sports.
 The men's and women's basketball teams, the football team, and both the men's and women's lacrosse teams play in the JMA Dome, formerly known as the Carrier Dome.
 Other sports are located at the nearby Manley Field House, except ice hockey which takes place in the Tennity Ice Skating Pavilion.
 Most of Syracuse University's intercollegiate teams participate in NCAA Division I in the Atlantic Coast Conference since 2013.
 The Syracuse Orange women's ice hockey team participates in College Hockey America.

 SU has reached 31 team national championships, including 14 for men's lacrosse, six for men's rowing, five for women's rowing, two cross country running, and one each in boxing, football, women's lacrosse, and women's field hockey.
+Syracuse student-athletes in individual sports have won 49 national titles.
 Under long-time the Hall of Fame head coach Jim Boeheim, men's basketball team won seven Big East regular-season championships, five Big East tournament championships, and 35 NCAA tournament appearances, including the 2003 NCAA championship.
 The men's basketball team holds the largest on-campus attendance record of 35,642 attendees.
 The record was set in the JMA Dome playing Duke on Saturday, February 23, 2019.